davidpeach/laravel-shopify-app-scaffolder/README.md

 SHOPIFY_PARTNERS_ID=12345
 ```

+you should also login to your partners account before running this command in order for it to oprn the correct page for you.

 ### Setup your local Nginx configuration
-Setup your local nginx configuration for the app you are building, so that it is available at a valid local URL.
+Set up your local nginx configuration for the app you are building, so that it is available at a valid local URL.

 You will also need a self-signed SSL certificate.
 This is a stipulation of Shopify and their Apps.